lbl-srg/soep/doc-design/source/softwareArchitecture.rst

-The modeler has to extend the model to include two new variables ``z`` and ``der_z`` for the event indicator funtions and its derivative.
+The modeler has to extend the model to include two new variables ``z`` and ``der_z`` for the event indicator function and its derivative.
 ``z`` will be computed as :math:`z = x - 2`,
 and ``der_z`` will be the first derivative of ``z`` with respect to time.